Kelvin Edwards: San Francisco 49ers

 In 1991, he signed as a free agent with the San Francisco 49ers.
 He was released on May 14.

-Hamilton Tiger-Cats (CFL)
+Hamilton Tiger-Cats

 On July 22, 1991, he was signed by the Hamilton Tiger-Cats of the Canadian Football League to their practice roster.
-He was released on August 26.
+He broke his leg and was eventually released on August 26.

-Dallas Texans (AFL)
+Dallas Texans

 On June 16, 1993, he was signed by the Dallas Texans of the Arena Football League.
-He played in one game making 5 receptions for 30 yards and one tackle.
+He played in one game making five receptions for 30 yards and one tackle.

 Personal life

-Edwards currently owns a car dealership.